jayacotton/MPM-Port-Workspace/README.md

 The thing I see is ld hl,(s+78).
 On paper this looks o.k.
 BUT it should be 78hex, not 78 dec.
 Like I say, this bug should not be here after 25 years of compiler debug.
 TBD.

+Back to PLM compiler.
+I split the mpmldr.sub file into 2 parts breaking at the CPM command.
+The Z180 SBC is hanging at the CPM command (no idea why yet) and so this seems like a good place to break the build.
+After getting a good compile, I just need to mess with the ldrbios and ldrbdos files, both 8080 assembler code.

+Jump forward a few days and now ldrbios is integrated with HBIOS and the console code is working.
+The disk code is totally busted at this point.
+I tried to include code from biosldr.z80 and hit the wall.
+I will rewrite the code and do more testing.
+It is also integrated with the HBIOS code.
+I am attempting to use the code that converts head/track/sector into LBA, since this just seems to be the best way to do it.
+Also biodldr has a disk deblocking struct that is already setup for micro SD cards.

+One of the things that is causeing an issue is the bank switching.  mpmldr does not know about bank switching, MPM does however.
+I may try to restrict MPM to the lower 32k of ram in an attempt to simplify the mpmldr code.
+I'd like to get mpm up to a limping state soon.